Battery B, 1st Missouri Light Artillery Regiment: History

 Welfley's Battery was stationed at St. Louis and Rolla, Missouri until January 1862.
 It joined Samuel Ryan Curtis's campaign against Sterling Price in Missouri and Arkansas from January to March 1862.
 Advanced to Springfield, Missouri on 2–12 February and into Arkansas in pursuit of Price on 14–24 February.
 The battery served at the Battle of Pea Ridge on 7–8 March 1862.
 The unit consisted of four M1841 12-pounder howitzers and two 12-pounder guns under Captain Martin Welfley.
 However, one howitzer was detached on another assignment.
 On the first day, the three howitzers were sent to Leetown with the 1st Division under Colonel Peter J. Osterhaus.
 The three artillery pieces were ordered to support Cyrus Bussey's cavalry, but the Union horsemen were routed and stampeded through the battery as it moved forward.
 The gun crews managed to bring away two of the howitzers, but the third was abandoned in the confusion.
-Osterhaus sent the artillerists to retrieve the howitzer, covered by two companies of the 12th Missouri Volunteer Infantry, and the lost gun was recovered.
+Osterhaus sent the artillerists to retrieve the howitzer, covered by two companies of the 12th Missouri Infantry Regiment, and the lost gun was recovered.

 Colonel Nicholas Greusel deployed his brigade along the southern edge of a cleared field with the 36th Illinois Infantry Regiment on the left, then in order, the 4th Ohio Battery, the 12th Missouri, Welfley's howitzers, and the 22nd Indiana Infantry Regiment on the right.
 With Osterhaus's approval, Welfley and the other battery commander began firing howitzer shells over the strip of woods in their front.
 The blind firing was surprisingly effective.
 When the first shells exploded, the Cherokee units panicked and were of no further help to the Confederate side.
 Welfley's guns also dispersed some Confederate horsemen on Little Mountain.
 Later, Welfley's three howitzers began shelling the woods to the east, where a Confederate brigade was battling Colonel Jefferson C. Davis's Union 3rd Division.

 Early on the second day, General Franz Sigel sent Osterhaus to reconnoiter the terrain.
 When Osterhaus reported finding an excellent artillery position, Sigel ordered him to move forward with the 44th Illinois Infantry Regiment and that the rest of his units would follow.
 After the troops deployed, Sigel ordered Welfley forward to unlimber his five pieces on the crest of the ridge, which became known as "Welfley's Knoll".
 In all, 21 Federal guns deployed along the high ground, and under Sigel's direction, opened a highly effective bombardment of the Confederate positions near Elkhorn Tavern.
 The Union guns outdueled Good's Texas Battery and Clark's Missouri Battery and ultimately the Confederate commander Earl Van Dorn ordered a retreat.